jumpnow/jumpnowtek-site/_posts/2014-01-14-Duovero-Access-Point.md

 The `mlan0` interface is used for client `managed` and `ad-hoc` mode connections.

 The `uap0` interface is for `access point` mode.

+---
+#### Note

+With [commit d82b49b][gumstix-disable-uap-patch] Gumstix disabled the `uap0` interface from their Duovero kernels.
+You will need to remove this patch from your kernel recipe if you are using `meta-gumstix` or you can use the `meta-duovero` layer described below.

+---

 The system should look something like this running on a [Gumstix Parlor][gumstix-parlor] expansion board